Environment Variables

 KARRIO_WORKERS | Number of API workers | 2 | No |

-BACKGROUND_WORKERS | Number of background workers | 2 | No |
+BACKGROUND_WORKERS | Number of background worker processes | 2 | No |

-DETACHED_WORKER | Run worker in detached mode | False | No |
+DETACHED_WORKER | Run workers in detached mode (separate from API process) | False | No |

 Dashboard Configuration